-Priority is given to monitoring events with all three parameters (secchi depth, total phosphorus concentration, chlorophyll-a concentration) collected during the summer in the deep point of the lake by a program with an existing quality assurance or work plan (typically, but not exclusively, state, federal, or university collections).
-However, data collected by other sources, with fewer parameters, or gathered using somewhat different methods may be useful in calculating TSI values for lakes where TSI information is lacking or to investigate support for additional lines of evidence.
-For example, the use of data collected during the USEPA-sponsored National Lakes Assessments, and by Michigan tribes, the National Park Service, and potentially other sources (e.g., CLMP, MDNR, Fisheries Division, or through satellite imagery interpretation of secchi depths) is considered on a case-by-case basis.
+Data collected by other sources, with fewer parameters, or gathered using somewhat different methods may be useful in calculating TSI values for lakes where TSI information is lacking or to investigate support for additional lines of evidence.
+For example, the use of data collected during the USEPA-sponsored National Lakes Assessments, and by Michigan tribes, the National Park Service, and potentially other sources (e.g., Cooperative Lakes Monitoring Program, MDNR, Fisheries Division, or through satellite imagery interpretation of secchi depths) is considered on a case-by-case basis.
 The total phosphorus and chlorophyll-a samples collected during these efforts may deviate from the standard sampling methods used by EGLE but remain useful for assessments.
 Similarly, data collected from shoreline areas may be useful in providing ancillary support for other available information.

-Water chemistry results: nutrients and cyanotoxins - In addition to visible signs of expression, associated water chemistry information may also be indicative of nutrient-enriched lakes and may be useful as a component of the assessment process.
-Total phosphorus less than 30 ug/L in the water column has been shown to generally not cause nuisance plant and algal conditions (Watson et al., 1992; Soranno et al., 2008; and Carvalho et al., 2013).
+• Water chemistry results: nutrients and cyanotoxins - In addition to visible signs of expression, associated water chemistry information may also be indicative of nutrient-enriched lakes and may be useful as a component of the assessment process.
+Total phosphorus less than 30 micrograms per liter (ug/L) in the water column has been shown to generally not cause nuisance plant and algal conditions (Watson et al., 1992; Soranno et al., 2008; and Carvalho et al., 2013).
+Important to consider is the potential for certain lakes to have greatly increased hypolimnetic total phosphorus and the role of those conditions in early/late season expression during lake mixing.
+These conditions may result from influences like invasive Dreissenid mussels causing nutrient shifts within the water body (e.g., from throughout the water column to the benthos) or lakes with limited to no seasonal mixing (mero- or monomictic), often linked to increased chloride levels, leading to extended anoxia and sediment phosphorus releases into the hypolimnion.

-Although intense cyanobacteria blooms may not produce toxins, when concentrations of cyanotoxins are detected they are often tied to extensive visible cyanobacteria blooms and are an additional support for nuisance nutrient expression.
+Although excessive cyanobacteria blooms may not produce toxins, when concentrations of cyanotoxins are detected, they are often tied to extensive visible cyanobacteria blooms; both the presence of toxins and excessive blooms are additional support for nuisance nutrient expression.
+Blooms may be considered excessive when they occur two or more times in a season, last for greater than 14 days, and/or cover greater than 25 percent of the water body acreage.